regisdantas/gratify-web/README.md

 ### Description

-A WEB gratitude journaling application with user data stored in firebase database, google and fgacebook authentication.
+A WEB gratitude journaling application with user data stored in firebase database, Google and Facebook authentication and Google adsense.

 ### Technologies